 Stamped: Racism, Antiracism, and You offers a compelling look at the origin and evolution of racism, particularly against Black Americans.
-Released in 2020 by authors Jason Reynolds and Ibram X. Kendi, Stamped is an updated and abbreviated version of Kendi’s 2016 award-winning book Stamped from the Beginning.
+Released in 2020 by authors Ibram X. Kendi and Jason Reynolds, Stamped is an updated and abbreviated version of Kendi’s 2016 award-winning book Stamped from the Beginning.

 For example, while I’d pictured W.E.B.
 DuBois as a stalwart Black diplomat and founder of the NAACP, Stamped reveals him to be a much more dynamic person whose views on race moved between being assimilationist and antiracist over time, and not always in a straight line.